jpverkamp/blog/content/programming/2026/2026-03-25-rescuing-gentoos/index.md

 If you'd like to follow along with the code I've written so far, [here are the commits](https://github.com/jpverkamp/rust-solvers/compare/e47949c3af88589fd3b13775c51819b73969acdd...b17946447238c98ea50b7050cba9295ea08cbd9c) from my initial work on this puzzle up through the end of part 1.

+Also, here are the posts in this series thus far:

+{{<taxonomy-list "series" "Solving Gentoo Rescue" false true>}}

 Onward!

 - - -